qucciolo/qucciolo.github.io/content/posts/qpaper.md

 tldr: Cucciolo Coin is shit, don't waste your time here!
 ---

-A rare picture of the anonymous Qtoshi Favamoto with his famous white paper
+A rare signed picture of the anonymous Qtoshi Favamoto with his famous white paper